 - Record in a small, quiet space with carpeting, curtains, and plenty of cushioned surfaces.
 A small bedroom, cozy sitting room, or walk-in closet with carpeting are the best environments to minimize echo.

 - Completely mute or shut off all other devices during your recording.

 - Speak with your head facing forward and try not to move around too much.

 - Avoid tapping, slamming, or hitting surfaces around you while gesturing.

-Best practices for using a remote recording software:
+Best practices for using a remote recording service:

 - Make sure you have a strong internet connection.